Best Scuba Diving Gear for Kids for Underwater Fun for the Family

 When the diver wants less buoyancy, air can be released from the bladder using a vent valve.
-There are usually two vent valves – one on the top to the BCD and one on the bottom.
+There are usually two vent valves – one on the top to the BCD and one on the bottom of that piece of gear.
 Additionally, there is an over-pressure relief valve that automatically operates when the bladder is overfilled or when the diver is ascending.

 BCDs also have a place to fit the air cylinder as well as pockets for weights.
 It is designed with clips to keep air hoses in place and prevent tangling.

-A child must wear a BCD designed for person of his height and weight.
-Shoulder, sternum and waist straps should fit well and cross the body in the proper place.
-There should be easy-to-operate squeeze-type buckles so that the child can get his own BCD on and off.
+A child must wear a BCD designed for a person of the kids’ height and weight.
+Shoulder, sternum, and waist straps need to fit well and cross the body in the proper place.
+There should be easy-to-operate squeeze-type buckles so that the child can get her own BCD on and off.

-The jacket-style BCD is the most popular type for children.
+Jacket-style BCD’s are the most popular type for kids.
 The BCD should be durable and easy to operate.
-For safety, it should have clear marking on the shoulders for adults and diving buddies to see easily.
+For safety, it should have clear markings on the shoulders for adults and diving buddies to see easily.

 Wetsuits hold a small film of water between the suit and your child’s skin.
 His body warms the water, which then acts as an insulation layer.
 This keeps him from being overly affected by cold water or harsh changes in temperature.